sudip-p/bend-studio/README.md

 # bend-studio

 This is my take on the Bend Studio website.
+View [here](https://sudip-p.github.io/bend-studio/)

 [Bend Studio](https://bendstudio.com) is a video game creator based on Bend, Oregon.
 I have created this website as part of a school assignment for the class [CSE 333, User Interface Development](https://xsrv.mm.cs.stonybrook.edu/ui/) at Stony Brook University, New York.

 ## Getting Started